paladin-2024/Fruits-Marketplace-JavaFX/README.md

 ## 🤝 Contributing

 Feel free to fork, branch, or build on top of the FruityMart foundation.
-Whether you're improving visuals, extending the logic, or porting new fruits—your creativity is welcome 🍓
+Whether you're improving visuals, extending logic, or porting new fruits—your creativity is welcome 🍓

 ---

 ## 📜 License

-Licensed under [MIT License](LICENSE) — free to use, enhance, and replant 🍋.
+Licensed under the [MIT License](LICENSE) — free to use, enhance, and replant 🍋

 ---

 ## 👤 Author

 **Nzabanita**
-Creative engineer, DevOps dreamer, visual storyteller
+Creative engineer · DevOps dreamer · Visual storyteller
 Crafting FruityMart and NURO from Kampala with ☕ & imagination
-Reach me at: *coming soon!*
+🌍 Coming soon: portfolio & links

 ---